Table of Contents[Hide][Show]

 As described above, manufacturers create medicinal CBD oil by blending cannabidiol with a carrier oil.
 This active ingredient is either isolated or alcohol extracted from whole cannabis plant matter.

 CBD was legalized in all 50 states by the 2014 Farm Bill, which served as the springboard for its explosive growth.
 However, this approval came with an important caveat.
-The legislation required extraction of CBD for academic research or under a state pilot program.
+The legislation required the extraction of CBD for academic research or under a state pilot program.
 Since then, a number of states broadened this narrow definition, which legalized other CBD manufacturing processes.
 (2)

 Hemp Seed Oil